crucialfelix/django-ajax-selects/README.md

     + custom search queries, ordering, user specific filtered results
     + custom channel security (default is staff only)
 + each channel can define its own template to add controls or javascript
++ each channel can define the coercion of its pk to the correct datatype
 + JS can respond to jQuery triggers when items are selected or removed
 + custom CSS
 + how and from where jQuery, jQueryUI, jQueryUI theme are loaded